-Isthmia is an ancient sanctuary of Poseidon and an important archaeological site and museum on the Isthmus of Corinth in Greece.
-Situated on the territory of the ancient city-state of Corinth, it was famous in antiquity for the Isthmian Games and its Temple of Poseidon.
+Isthmia (Ίσθμια) is an ancient sanctuary of Poseidon and an important archaeological site and museum on the Isthmus of Corinth.
+Situated on the territory of the ancient city-state of Corinth (Κόρινθος), it was famous in antiquity for the Isthmian Games and its Temple of Poseidon.

-The Isthmus was a place were attempts were made to halt invasions from the North by construction of walls.
-The Classical and Hellenistic barriers did not extend across the entire Isthmus but the Hexamilion built in Byzantine times went from sea to sea.
+The Isthmus (Ισθμός) was a place where attempts were made to halt invasions from the North by constructing walls.
+The Classical and Hellenistic barriers did not extend across the entire Isthmus, but the Hexamilion (εξαμίλιον) built in Byzantine times went from sea to sea.

-The Temple of Poseidon stands on a plateau 1.5km from the Saronic gulf, 16km from the Corinthian gulf and immediately north of a low ridge named locally the Rachi.
-The plateau was cut on the east and west sides by gullies carrying water down from this ridge.
+The Temple of Poseidon (center of the Isthmia Sanctuary) stands on a plateau 1.5km from the Saronic gulf, 16km from the Corinthian gulf, and immediately north of a low ridge named the Rachi (Ράχη) locally.
 The road connecting Corinth with the Isthmus passed along the north side of the plateau.

-During the Classical and Hellenistic periods, the surface of the plateau was extended by terracing to the north and east sides in order to accommodate the ever-larger crowds that were attracted to the popular games.
+During the Classical and Hellenistic periods, the plateau's surface was extended by terracing to the North and east sides to accommodate the ever-larger crowds attracted to the popular games.

-The sanctuary extended from the central temple for about 560 meters to the west, reaching as far as another, larger gully (the Kyras Vrisi Gorge).
-In the valley were shrines to Demeter and Kore, Dionysus and other deities.
-The area, called the "Sacred Glen", was supplied by a plentiful spring from which water was piped to the temple, theater and other places to the east.
+The Sanctuary extended from the central temple for about 560 meters to the west, reaching as far as another, more prominent gully (the Kyras Vrisi Gorge).
+In the gully were shrines to Demeter & Kore, Dionysus, and other deities.
+The area, known as the "Sacred Glen", was supplied by a spring from which water was piped to the temple, theater, and other places to the east.

-The Sanctuary was the largest shrine outside the walls of the city of Corinth.
-Sacrifices and feasting began in the mid-11th century B.C., and small dedications and tripods were added three centuries later.
-After another century the festival of Poseidon became PanHellenic and followed the Olympic model with athletic and equestrian competitions every two years.
-After the Romans sacked Corinth in 146 B.C. the games moved to Sikyon, returning to Corinth with foundation of the Roman colony a century later.
-The first Temple of Poseidon and the hundred-foot altar were completed by 650 B.C.
-A great fire destroyed the archaic temple about 450 B.C. and immediately on the same place a second, larger temple in the Classical Doric order was constructed.
-The foundations are clearly visible today.
-In Roman times the temple was enclosed by four long stoas and a shrine to the hero Melikertes-Palaimon was added.
+In the 7th century, the festival of Poseidon became PanHellenic and followed the Olympic model with athletic and equestrian competitions every two years.
+After the Romans sacked Corinth in 146 BC, the games moved to Sikyon, returning to Corinth with the foundation of the Roman colony a century later.
+The first Temple of Poseidon and the altar were completed by 650 BC.
+A great fire destroyed the archaic temple in the mid-fifth century BC, and immediately in the same place, a second, more prominent temple in the Classical Doric order was constructed.
+The foundations are visible today.
+In Roman times the temple was enclosed by four long stoas, and a shrine to the hero Melikertes-Palaemon was added.

-The Corinthians built the first stadium southeast of the temple but with an increase of spectators in the Hellenistic period they made a new and larger stadium in the Southeast Valley.
 At the foot of the plateau was a Greek bathing establishment, which was replaced in Roman times by a larger bath building.
-To the east of the bath the Greeks located their theater which continued there throughout the Roman period.
+To the east of the bath, the Greeks located their theater which continued there throughout the Roman period.
 The theater used for musical contests.
-The end of the sanctuary came shortly after 400 A.D. in the wake of Alaric's invasion.
-The buildings were dismantled to build a defensive wall across the Isthmus and a fortress at the east end which you see today.
+The end of the Sanctuary came shortly after 400 AD in the wake of Alaric's invasion.
+The buildings were dismantled to build a defensive wall across the Isthmus and a fortress at the east end, which we see today.

 As Greece moved into the Archaic period, writing, material culture, and population increased.
 The people of Isthmia began constructing significant stone monuments and religious sanctuaries.
 In the year 481 BC, the Persian Empire attempted to invade Greece.
 Isthmia was not a significant battlefield, but its central location made it a preferred site for Greek conferences and pre-battle meetings.
-The Archaic temple at Isthmia was severely burned in a fire in 480 BC, and the Doric-style temple remains were repaired using Classical architecture style elements.
-In 390 BC, during the Corinthian War, the Spartan king Agesilaus encamped at the sanctuary, and the archaic temple of Poseidon was burned down in uncertain circumstances.
+The Archaic temple at Isthmia was severely burned in a fire in 480 BC, and the Doric-style temple built later at its place.
+In 390 BC, during the Corinthian War, the Spartan king Agesilaus encamped at the sanctuary, and the temple of Poseidon was burned down in uncertain circumstances.
 The lack of pottery found at the site after the fire indicates that Isthmia entered a period of decreased prosperity at this time.
-After Philip II, King of Macedon, won the Battle of Chaeronea in 338 BC, he united the Greek city-states into the League of Corinth, which was formed at a council at Isthmia.
+After Philip II, King of Macedon won the Battle of Chaeronea in 338 BC, and he united the Greek city-states into the League of Corinth, which was formed at a council at Isthmia.
 Philip's successor, Alexander the Great, called a meeting in Isthmia between the Greek city-states to discuss his war with Persia.
-During the Wars of the Diadochi after Alexander's death, several successors tried to use Isthmia as a central place in short-lived attempts to unify the Greeks under their control - first Ptolemy I in 308 BC and then Demetrius Poliorcetes.
+During the Wars of the Succession after Alexander's death, several successors tried to use Isthmia as a central place in short-lived attempts to unify the Greeks under their control - first Ptolemy I in 308 BC and then Demetrius Poliorcetes.
 The latter refounded the League of Corinth at Isthmia in 302 BC.

 Late Antique, Medieval, and Early Modern periods.